 Telstra is Australia’s leading telecommunications and technology company, offering a full range of communications services and competing in all telecommunications markets.
 For our US audience, to appreciate Telstra’s dominance, imagine if Verizon or AT&T doubled their customer base.

 The person responsible for global marketing operations is James Clifton.
-He began his 12 year Telstra journey as a Business Analyst, then Manager of Bid Marketing, and then a series of GM of Strategy & Operations roles, before assuming his current position as Head of Marketing Operations in 2017.
+He began his 12 year Telstra journey as a Business Analyst, then Manager of Bid Marketing, and then a series of GM of Strategy & Operations roles, before assuming a role as Head of Marketing Operations in 2017.
+Since appearing on the podcast James accepted a role at Salesforce as Director of Marketing Operations APAC.

 California-based Blair is CMO & Partner at Sequoia Capital, the powerhouse global venture capital firm, famous for backing Apple, Google, Oracle, PayPal, YouTube, Stripe, Instagram and WhatsApp.
 She is responsible for building Sequoia’s global brand and helping to guide budding unicorns.